zkyseu/O2SFormer/README.md

 </details>

 ## Acknowledgement
-* Our project is based on mmdetection and CLRNet, thanks for their great work!
+* Our project is based on mmdetection and CLRNet.
+Thanks for their great work!
+* We also thanks the PaddleDetection for providing the code of HybridEncoder.